 The 2017-2018 program cohort will include 40 postdoctoral scholars and advanced graduate students.
-Participants will attend classroom-style modules (2-3 hours each) every month, and engage in discussions and assigned projects in between modules.
+Participants will attend classroom-style modules (3-4 hours each, Friday mornings starting at 9:00 am) every month, and engage in discussions and assigned projects in between modules.
 Participants will work in groups to develop a program project for presentation at the finale.
 See Program Timeline for more information.

 In Module 1 program participants will undergo a process of self-analysis through utilization of the results from their DiSC assessment.
 As the DiSC assessment will serve as a foundation for understanding the unique value each individual brings to the workplace, participants will spend Module 1 exploring their personal leadership styles and preferences, identifying the leadership aptitudes they already possess and the aptitudes they would like to further develop, as well as considering what type of leader they want to be.
 As a first step in defining their personal leadership goals, participants will consider how they would describe what they offer as a leader to others.